These requirements only concern pets who accompany their owner and who are not intended to be sold or transferred to another owner.

 There are two different types of pet passports depending on if the pet passport has been issued in an EU-country or in a country outside the EU, from which movements of dogs, cats and ferrets into the EU are allowed with a so called third country pet passport.

 - The EU pet passport has a uniform appearance in all EU-countries.
 The EU pet passport can be obtained from a veterinarian.
 No other vaccination card can replace the new pet passport.
-The model for the EU pet passport can be found in the Commission implementing regulation (EU) no. 577/2013 annex III, part 1.
+The model for the EU pet passport can be found in the Commission implementing regulation (EU) no. 577/2013 annex III, part 1 (pdf).

 Animals travelling without their owner and the five day rule

-It is not always possible for an animal to be constantly in the near vicinity of its owner or an authorised person during movement.
+It is not always possible for an animal to be constantly in the near vicinity of its owner during movement.
 The movement of the animal is not considered commercial if it happens a maximum of five days before or after the movement of the owner or if it happens physically in a different place than where the owner is.
 This has to be proved with documents e.g. flight ticket stubs or a consignment note and the reasons have to be justified.